Converting A Shed Into A Chicken Coop

 a chicken looking up into nesting boxes in a chicken coop

 When choosing the location for your nesting boxes try to place them in a spot that is free from drafts, rain, and snow.
 A corner may work for your setup or off to the side as we do in our own coop.
-Knowing the direction of the wind will help you to better choose a dry and warm area for your hens to lay their eggs.
+Knowing the wind’s direction will help you better choose a dry and warm area for your hens to lay their eggs.

 Build Your Own Nesting Boxes